Is the Death Doula Path Right for You? Take the Free Quiz →

 The Curriculum

-8 Modules of Advanced, Heart-Centered Learning
+8 Modules of Specialized, Heart-Centered Learning

 This course is designed to help learners move beyond generic ideas of ritual and into a more grounded, ethical, and nuanced practice.